 Recently, for my husband's 40th birthday party, we had 70 guests and all the dinner and dessert dishes were gluten-free and grain-free.
 I didn't announce it and don't think anyone knew the difference.
 We had many great comments about the food.
 Every one appreciates home-cooked, real food.
 And no-one asked where the bread rolls were hehe.
 Dairy and refined sugar was still present in the desserts, but I choose the best quality ingredients with the least added nasties that was realistic for a party budget.
 All full fat dairy, no low-fat junk.
 Reading the ingredient labels on thickened cream, for example, you soon realise there can be a big difference in brands for exactly the same product type.
 If you haven't started reading ingredient lists yet - please start!!
 Ignore everything else on the label including health claims.
-My eBook talks further about what to look for when reading ingredient lists.

 Back to the best tasting gluten-free, grain-free chocolate cake recipe...

 This recipe is by zenbellycatering.com and is called ‘No Joke Dark Chocolate Cake’

 - 1 cup blanched almond meal